cross-team/thor/README.md

 **We assume a clean machine and that these commands will be executed from the Command Line.**

 - [NodeJS](https://nodejs.org/en/): We started using node 10.15.
+Installing NodeJS will install the needed npm package manager.
+- [Yarn](https://yarnpkg.com/en/docs/install#mac-stable): Yarn is a modern package management application.

+In initial development, repositories were created in Github, using git for version control:
+- [Git](https://git-scm.com/downloads): Git is our version control tool

+To install from the Franklin environment, you can clone the repositories from Bitbucket:
+- [Bitbucket: Order Management - UI Project Overview](http://stash.noam.corp.frk.com:7990/projects/OMU): View all repositories in Franklin's environment for this project.
+- [Sourcetree](http://www.sourcetreeapp.com/): Download and install Sourcetree to manage the Bitbucket repositories.
+It serves a function similar to Github Desktop.
+For more information, see the Franklin Confluence document [Using Bitbucket](http://confluence.corp.frk.com:8090/display/IMDL/Using+Bitbucket).

+We use Storybook to view components in the thor component library.
+To run Storybook locally from the thor repository, you must have the following installed on your development machine:

 - [Docker](https://www.docker.com/products/docker-desktop): We use Docker containers to and run Thor-playground locally.
-- [Git](https://git-scm.com/downloads): Git is our version control tool
-- [Yarn](https://yarnpkg.com/en/docs/install#mac-stable): Yarn is a modern package management application.

 Once these software applications are installed onto your local development machine continue by following the next steps: